Member | Established: 1970 | Member since 1977

 The Institute of Chartered Accountants of Trinidad and Tobago (ICATT) Act of 1970, the Companies Act of 1995, the Companies Regulations of 1997; Insurance Act of 2018 and the Insurance (Amendment) Act, 2020; the Financial Institutions Act of 2008; and the Securities Industry Act of 1995, establish basic financial reporting and auditing requirements in Trinidad & Tobago.
 The Acts generally do not contain detailed accounting, auditing, and financial reporting requirements but rather refer to standards adopted by ICATT.

-ICATT adopted IFRS Standards as issued by IFRS Foundation.
-ICATT also adopted IFRS for Small- and Medium-sized Entities (SMEs) by reference, without modification.
+ICATT adopted IFRS Standards and IFRS for Small- and Medium-sized Entities (SMEs) by reference, without modification.

 ICATT focuses on supporting its members with implementation of standards through training and education activities.
-It has also established a mechanism to disseminate new and modified IASB pronouncements and make them available to its members.
+In 2024, IFRS 17 was integrated into ICATT’s regulatory framework, with dedicated training programs to ensure effective implementation and compliance.
+It has established a mechanism to disseminate new and modified IASB pronouncements and make them available to its members.

 While ICATT has not responded to any exposure drafts issued by the IASB to date, ICATT’s Audit & Accounting Standards Committee has been assigned the responsibility to fulfill this function going forward.